6 Indiana Fall Festival Events Not to Be Missed!

 Biergarten.
 It is the first thing you think of when you hear the term “Oktoberfest”, right?
 But what if I told you that there are so many other activities occurring at this festival that you may not even care to see the Biergarten.
 (I mean, your kids can’t play there, so without a sitter, you NEED something else to do!)

-From Hot Air Balloon’s and a carnival, to food, art’s and crafts, there is literally something for everyone in your party here!
-During all three days of the festival, held October 3rd-5th, one can also find live performances from singers, dancers and musicians promised to entertain.
-On Saturday the 4th, at 1:30pm, a parade that boosts to be one of Indiana’s largest even marches through the city!
+From Hot Air Balloon and a carnival to food, art, and crafts, there is something for everyone in your party here!
+During all three days of the festival, held October 3rd-5th, one can also find live performances from singers, dancers, and musicians promised to entertain.
+On Saturday the 4th, at 1:30 pm, a parade that boosts to be one of Indiana’s largest events marches through the city!

 Still needing something more?
 Be sure to check out the festival schedule here to find out about the contests and 5K run also going on!